 1. TAKE A BREASTFEEDING PRENATAL CLASS

 Allowing babies to follow their instincts through biological nurturing and baby-led latching is one approach that’s actually very easy.
 However, there are many cases when a baby may not latch or will latch in a way that causes pain.
 In a prenatal breastfeeding class, you’ll learn about different approaches, positions, and techniques that will teach you how to help your baby latch painlessly.
 Learning about these different approaches beforehand can also help ease any anxiety you may be feeling and give you more confidence in your breastfeeding journey.

 When it comes to breastfeeding support, board-certified lactation consultants (IBCLC) are the only healthcare providers recognized to lend qualified help in the clinical management of breastfeeding.
 Build your support circle by choosing a midwife, OB, doula or family doctor that works with an IBCLC and is up-to-date on feeding support, so that they won't give you any advice that would put your breastfeeding journey at risk, and can refer you to an IBCLC when necessary.

 3. JOIN A MAMAS SUPPORT GROUP

-Women that join a support group with other moms are more likely to have a happy and successful breastfeeding journey.
+People that join a support group with other moms are more likely to have a happy and successful breastfeeding journey.
 Community matters, and it’s harder to quit something you’re endeavouring to do when you have a group of people supporting and encouraging you.
 It’s also critical to lean on this kind of support during the challenging times.
 Having a judgment-free space where you can vent and share your experiences, while learning from the experiences of other moms, will help you overcome the obstacles that may come along the way.

 4. HAVE A LACTATION CONSULTANT BY YOUR SIDE